-Jessica Ngo, M.D., an internist and physician on the staff of Preston Hollow Internal Medicine, a Texas Health Physicians Group practice, says she sees common threads when working with patients.
+Jessica Ngo, M.D., an internist and physician on the staff of Texas Health Family Care, a Texas Health Physicians Group practice, says she sees common threads when working with patients.

 “Women often focus on their risk of breast, uterine or ovarian cancer,” she says.
 “These are female-specific cancers that get a lot of attention and press, so women are more likely to inquire about them.
 Additionally, both women and men seem concerned about fatigue and their energy levels, as well as weight gain.”

 It’s common to focus on what we can see, either on the scale or through changes in our daily lives.
 We also get worked up about things we feel like we can’t control, but often the things we worry about may not be the things we actually should be worried about.

 The Centers for Disease Control and Prevention released a report on the leading causes of death for Americans in 2019.
 The top five causes of death for all women include heart disease (21.8 percent), Cancer (20.5 percent), Stroke (6.2 percent), Alzheimer disease (6.0 percent) and chronic lower respiratory diseases (6.0 percent).
 Unintentional injuries (external causes) were the leading cause of death for people under 44 years of age, followed by cancer for those ages 45 to 64, and heart disease for people over age 65 (chronic conditions).

 Ngo says women’s concerns definitely change with their phases of life.